edbrad/vm-bl-status/README.md

-# vm-bl-status
+# vm-bl-status Application Server
 The purpose of this repository is to document the set-up and configuration of the application server for the bl-status (*Box Loading Status*) system.

 ## Overview
-The Box Loading **[bl-status]** system consists of a database of Box Loading status information, a REST WebAPI that provides external access to the database (and any intermediate data processing), and a front-end GUI web application that allows users to manage the Box Loading status information.
-These primary components are hosted on a single server (virtual machine).
-The following *Open Source* products and technologies are implemented:
+The Box Loading **[bl-status]** system consists of a database of Box Loading status information, a REST WebAPI that provides external access to the database (as well as performing any intermediate data processing), and a front-end Web-based GUI application that allows users to manage the Box Loading status information.
+These primary components are hosted on a single server (a virtual machine).
+The system is built entirely using the following, freely available, *Open Source* products and technologies:

 * **Ubuntu Linux [16.04 LTS]:** Host Operating System (http://www.ubuntu.com)
 * **MongoDB [version 3.4]:** NoSQL Database server (http://mongodb.org)